Your Ultimate Guide on Digital Death (and How to Handle It)

 Accessibility is just one of the issues here.
 The other one is security.
 Unless you’re writing everything down, you’ll be copying and pasting a lot of sensitive data back and forth.
 If your computer is infected with a keylogging virus or similar malware, all the names and passwords you’re moving around can be easily stolen.

 So how do you make sure you can complete this process safely?
 Here are the most important steps:

 Run virus scans, anti-malware checks, and bring your machine to an expert if you have to – but don’t make a full list of your important credentials if you aren’t sure about security.

 If you haven’t heard of a password manager before, this is a great time to consider using one.
 It remembers all your passwords so you don’t have to, with the added bonus of extra security.
 The best part is you can use many of them for free.

 Password managers have a variety of features that not only keep all your passwords in one place, but also ensure easy access and higher levels of security.
 You only need to remember your master password to enter the database.

-Valuable extras range from synchronization for all your devices and one-time passwords to encryption, local backups, anti-phishing protection, and even two-factor authentication.
+Valuable extras include synchronization for all your devices and one-time passwords to encryption, plus local backups, anti-phishing protection, and even two-factor authentication.